Humira (adalimumab) Disease Interactions

 There have been reports of serious infections, including sepsis and opportunistic infections due to bacterial, mycobacterial, invasive fungal, viral, parasitic, or other opportunistic pathogens including aspergillosis, blastomycosis, candidiasis, coccidioidomycosis, histoplasmosis, legionellosis, listeriosis, pneumocystosis and tuberculosis with TNF blockers.
 Treatment with these agents should not be initiated in patients with an active infection, including clinically important localized infections.
 Caution and close monitoring is recommended when considering their use in patients with a history of recurrent infections, underlying conditions which may predispose them to infections, or chronic, latent, or localized infections.
 Administration of these agents should be discontinued if a patient develops a serious infection or sepsis.

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Skin Cancer, History - Skin Cancer, Lymphoma
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Skin Cancer, History - Skin Cancer, Lymphoma

 In clinical trials malignancies have been observed in patients receiving TNF-blockers agents.
 Patients with psoriasis should be monitored for non-melanoma skin cancers (NMSCs), particularly those patients who have had prior prolonged phototherapy treatment.
 Melanoma and Merkel cell carcinoma have been reported in patients treated with TNF blocker therapy.
 Periodic skin examination is recommended for all patients, particularly those with risk factors for skin cancer.
 Postmarketing cases of fatal hepatosplenic T-cell lymphoma (HSTCL) have been reported in patients treated with TNF blockers.
 Caution should be exercised when considering these agents in the treatment of patients with a history of malignancies or in continuing treatment in patients who develop malignancies while receiving these agents.

-TNF blocking agents (Includes Humira) ↔ neurologic reactions
+TNF blocking agents (applies to Humira) neurologic reactions

-Severe Potential Hazard, Moderate plausibility.
-Applies to: CNS Disorder
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: CNS Disorder

 The use of TNF blocking agents has been associated with rare cases of CNS manifestations of systemic vasculitis, seizure and new onset or exacerbation of clinical symptoms and/or radiographic evidence of central nervous system demyelinating disorders, including multiple sclerosis and optic neuritis, and peripheral demyelinating disorders, including Guillain-Barré syndrome.
 Care should be exercised when considering the use of these agents in patients with neurologic disorders and discontinuing the agent is recommended if these disorders develop during therapy.

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Tuberculosis -- Active, Tuberculosis -- Latent
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Tuberculosis -- Active, Tuberculosis -- Latent

 Cases of reactivation of tuberculosis or new tuberculosis infections have been observed in patients receiving TNF blocking agents, including patients who have previously received treatment for latent or active tuberculosis.
 Cases of active tuberculosis have also occurred in patients being treated with these agents during treatment for latent tuberculosis.
 Prior to initiating TNF blocking agents, patients should be screened for latent tuberculosis infection with a tuberculin skin test and periodically during therapy.
 Patients testing positive in tuberculosis screening should be treated by standard medical practice prior to therapy with TNF blocking agents.
 Anti-tuberculosis therapy should also be considered prior to initiation of therapy in patients with a past history of latent or active tuberculosis in whom an adequate course of treatment cannot be confirmed, and for patients with a negative test for latent tuberculosis but having risk factors for tuberculosis infection.
 Tuberculosis should be strongly considered in patients who develop a new infection during treatment, especially in patients who have previously or recently traveled to countries with a high prevalence of tuberculosis, or who have had close contact with a person with active tuberculosis.